PS exam transitioning to computer-based format

 Introducing Alternative Item Types

-The computer-based PS exam will also introduce a new testing component: alternative item types (AIT).
-AITs are items other than traditional multiple-choice questions.
-The PS exam will incorporate commonly used alternative item types that include but are not limited to
+The computer-based PS exam will also introduce a new testing component: alternative item types (AITs).
+AITs are questions other than traditional multiple-choice questions.
+The PS exam will incorporate commonly used alternative item types that include but are not limited to:

-Hot spot—click on part of graphic to answer
+Point and click—requires examinees to click on part of a graphic to answer

-Drag and drop—click and drag to match, sort, or rank
+Drag and drop—requires examinees to click on and drag items to match, sort, rank, or label

 April 20, 2016—Practice exam for CBT PS exam available (includes alternative item types) and updated PS Reference Handbook (PDF) available